Prostanthera - Australian Mint Bush: Planting and Growing

 Contents

-• Slightly frost-sensitive, Australian mints are best suited to regions with a mild climate in our area
+- Slightly frost-sensitive, Australian mints are best suited to regions with a mild climate

-• Prostanthera are grown in partial shade as well as full sun
+- Prostanthera are grown in partial shade to full sun

-• The bush adapts to sandy as well as clay soil, from acidic to neutral, but remaining cool and well-drained
+- The bush adapts to sandy or clay soil, acidic to neutral, but must remain moist and well-drained

-A mint bush?
+A bushy mint?
 What a funny idea!
-And yet, that’s exactly what Prostanthera are called – Mint Bush or Australian Mint.
-It’s not actually a mint, but both plants share the same botanical family, the Lamiaceae, as well as a pronounced fragrance when the leaves are crushed.
+And yet, that’s exactly what Prostanthera, also known as Mint Bush or Australian Mint, is called.
+It’s not actually a mint, but the two plants share the same botanical family, Lamiaceae, as well as a pronounced fragrance when the leaves are crushed.
 In the case of Prostanthera, this scent resembles mint or sometimes camphor.
 This foliage is also evergreen.

-Flowering occurs in spring and sometimes extends into summer in the case of Prostanthera cuneata (the hardiest of the bunch!).
-The multitude of flowers, shaped like a galea, are typically white, pink, purple, or mauve depending on the species.
+Flowering occurs in spring and sometimes extends into summer for the Prostanthera cuneata (the hardiest of the bunch!).
+The multitude of flowers, shaped like a galea, are typically white, pink, purple, or mauve, depending on the species.

 Given its southern origins, you’ll easily understand that this bush isn’t the hardiest.
-Therefore, Prostanthera are best grown in open ground, preferably in the southern part and along the west coast of the country.
-However, they can be grown in pots and moved to a frost-free location in winter.
-Prostanthera aren’t fussy about soil: they thrive in sandy or clay soils, acidic to neutral, but must remain moist and well-drained.
-As for exposure: full sun in northern areas, but partial shade is preferable in the hottest regions of the country.
+Therefore, Prostanthera is best grown in the ground, preferably in the southern part and along the west coast of the country.
+However, it can also be grown in pots and moved to a frost-free location in winter.
+Prostanthera isn’t fussy about soil: it thrives in sandy or clay soils, acidic to neutral, but must remain moist and well-drained.
+As for exposure: full sun in the north, but partial shade in the hottest regions of the country.

 Botany and description